DraftKings promo code: Get $300 bonus for Chargers vs. Patriots on NFL Wild Card Sunday Night Football

 DraftKings offers $300 bonus for winning $5 bet

 NFL Wild Card Weekend continues tonight with Patriots vs. Chargers on Sunday Night Football, another opportunity to cash in on the DraftKings promo code offering $300 in bonus bets if your first $5 wager wins as a new user.
 Kickoff is scheduled for 8 p.m.
-ET and the latest NFL odds list the Patriots as 3.5-point home favorites with an over/under of 45.5.
+ET and the latest NFL odds list the Patriots as 3.5-point home favorites with an over/under of 45.5, down one from the opening line.
 Claim your DraftKings promo code here:

 For the full terms and conditions and how to claim the promo, read our DraftKings promo code review.